wandb/docs/docs/guides/launch/setup-launch-docker.md

 ---
 displayed_sidebar: default
+title: "Tutorial: Set up W&B Launch with Docker"
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Set up for Docker

 The following guide describes how to configure W&B Launch to use Docker on a local machine for both the launch agent environment and for the queue's target resource.